bbor/stingray-place-units-from-data/README.md

 ## To use this plug-in

 1. Save the *.stingray-plugin* file into your project, or install it using the **Plugin Manager** in the Stingray editor.
+It'll add a new **Create > Place units from file** option to the main menu.

 2. Export the data for your units into a file called `place-units.lua` in the root folder of your project.

-3. Hit **F5** in the editor to force a re-compile of the project and the `place-units` file.
 See [Data file format](#data-file-format) below.

+3. Hit **F5** in the editor to force a re-compile of the project and the new `place-units` file.

-4. The plug-in adds a new **Create > Place units from file** option to the main menu.
-Choose this to run the script.
+4. Choose **Create > Place units from file** from the main menu to place your units.

 ## Data file format